integreat-io/map-transform/README.md

 - The `alt` operation now accepts any type of pipeline, but not a helper function, and all alternative pipelines must be given as arguments to `alt()`
 - The root path prefix is changed from `$` to `^^`
+- The `.rev()` method on `mapTransform()` has been removed, and instead you pass in `{ rev: true }` as the second argument to the regular method
+- The named export `mapTransform` has been removed, and is provided as the default export instead

 ## Usage